 ISHR supports the call of Afghan human rights defenders to the Council to renew the mandate of the Special Rapporteur on the situation of human rights in Afghanistan, this mandate remains incredibly important and essential given the ongoing human rights violations in the country.

-ISHR also supports the repeated calls by Afghan civil society to establish a parallel and complementary independent accountability mechanism, which underline limitations in existing human rights frameworks to address the situation in Afghanistan.
+ISHR also supports the repeated calls by Afghan and international civil society to establish a parallel and complementary independent accountability mechanism, which underline limitations in existing human rights frameworks to address the situation in Afghanistan.
 Accountability for widespread human rights violations, including gender apartheid and other crimes against humanity, is imperative to securing sustainable peace and development in the country.

 Burundi